pp4rs/DEPRECATED-installation-guide/docs/gitInstall.md

     Choose “Edit”.

-    If you accepted all defaults during your installation, and didn't have any other non-default setting prior to starting this guide, modifying the following string, add:
+    If you accepted all defaults during your installation, and didn't have any other non-default setting prior to starting this guide, modifying the following string, copy and paste the following string without spaces at the start or end:

            ;C:\Program Files\Git\bin